igordertigor/website-blog/docs/posts/2020-02-27-vim-vs-emacs.md

 Text objects can be thought of in a similar way, but without the movement.
 For example `aw` is the "outer word" text object, which means "the word under the cursor *and* the surrounding spaces" (`iw`, the inner word is without surrounding spaces).
 Although, I can't *move* by a text object, I can apply an action such as "delete" to a text object.
 For example, I can say `4daw` to apply (4) times the (d)elete action to the outer word (aw).
 Similarly, `4dis` deletes four sentences (specifically "inner sentences", leaving trailing spaces).

 There are text objects for stuff in single quotes, double quotes, parentheses, brackets, braces, function bodies, class definitions, html-tags, variable names, ...
 Using motions to move around and text objects to specify the target of an action skips that additional step of translating intention into character-by-character operations.
 And I believe *that* is what sets vim apart.

+Do you have experience using vim and or emacs?
+What features make your editor stand out?
+What is a neat idea that you feel you wouldn't want to miss?
+Let me know in the comments section!